stefaleon/manager/README.md

 * Get a copy of the common components in the src/components folder.

 * Create LoginForm.js in the components folder.
 It returns a Card component.
 It contains three CardSections.
-The firsttwo are the inputs for the login and password and the third one is the button.
+The first two contain the inputs for the login and password and the third one contains the login button.

 *./src/components/LoginForm.js*
 ```